jamesalbert/eve-memory-reader/README.md

 The UI window is used for end-user ease of use.
 Click browse, use one of the examples to get started.

 That's pretty much it.
-When you tell start the bot, it will switch to the Eve window and perform actions.
+When you start the bot, it will switch to the Eve window and perform actions.

 tbd: in-depth documentation